 Zahn spent his days carving woodland creatures in the forest surrounding his home in Baileys Harbor.
 By the early 1930s, hundreds of carvings dotted the house and yard.
 Zahn’s birds, flora, and fauna were a vivid ode to his love of nature; the many angels and a towering family tree bespoke his dedication to traditional values.
 Owing to the plethora of winged forms, Zahn’s art environment was named “Birds Park.”

-Faythe Levine (TN), who collaborated with the Arts Center in developing the exhibition, connects with Ames and Zahn through her own art and varied curatorial practices.
+Faythe Levine (TN), who collaborated with the Arts Center in developing the exhibition, connected with Ames and Zahn through her own art and varied curatorial practices.
 To broaden the collaboration, Levine invited master sign painter Norma Jeanne Maloney (TX) and watercolorist Stacey Rozich (CA) to summon the realms of Ames and Zahn through their own visual language.

 Artist, Author, Filmmaker, and Independent Curator

 Faythe Levine is an artist, author, filmmaker, and assistant curator at the John Michael Kohler Arts Center who is widely credited with articulating the rise of the DIY craft movement.
 In 2012, she directed the film Sign Painters, which explores the craft of sign painting, and wrote the accompanying book.
-Levine engages with the work of Levi Fisher Ames and Albert Zahn by illustrating the title wall with her reflections on artist environments she has visited.
+Levine engaged with the work of Levi Fisher Ames and Albert Zahn by illustrating the title wall with her reflections on artist environments she has visited.
 She also invited two artists, Norma Jeanne Maloney and Stacey Rozich, to participate in the exhibition.

-Through a variety of performances, panels, and workshops, attendees will share new ideas and broaden the collective knowledge and appreciation of this unique style of art making that is the focus of a yearlong series of exhibitions at the Arts Center.Learn More
+Through this web portal, you will be able to share new ideas and broaden the collective knowledge and appreciation of this unique style of art making that was the focus of a yearlong series of exhibitions at the Arts Center.Learn More

 This exhibition is supported in part by a grant from the Wisconsin Arts Board with funds from the State of Wisconsin, the Wisconsin Department of Tourism, and the National Endowment for the Arts.
-Funding was also provided by the Institute of Museum and Library Services, Kohler Trust for the Arts and Education, and the Wisconsin Department of Tourism.
-The Arts Center thanks its many members for their support of exhibitions and programs through the year.
+Funding was also provided by the Institute of Museum and Library Services, Kohler Trust for the Arts and Education, Kohler Foundation, Inc., Herzfeld Foundation and Sargento Foods Inc. The Arts Center thanks its many members for their support of exhibitions and programs through the year.
 The John Michael Kohler Arts Center is a 501(c)(3) (nonprofit) organization; donations are tax deductible.